asig/rg35xx-artgen/README.md

 being able to export artwork; also, it can extract screenshots from titles.zip in MAME Extras.

-The code should be reasonably self-explanatory and extendable.
+The code should be reasonably self-explanatory and extensible.
 Maybe I'll add screenscraper.fr API support at one point, but for now, it does exactly what I need it to do :-)